saqibjavaiddev/Blackjack-calculator/README.md

 ## Why Use a Blackjack Calculator?

 The **Blackjack Calculator** is an innovative tool designed to improve your gameplay by combining probability and proven strategies.
 It recommends each move you should make, helping you avoid costly mistakes and make more informed decisions.
+Do check [Common Mistakes to Avoid When Using a Roulette Payouts Calculator](https://asamteer.com/calculators/common-mistakes-to-avoid-when-using-a-roulette-payouts-calculator/)

 ### Key Benefits